 Cloning the base repository

-file and place the contents in the 'example-standalone-inferencing-himax' folder (which you downloaded above).
+in this folder.
 Your final folder structure should look like this:

 Running the impulse